flibber-hk/Silksong.RosaryData/README.md

 that are empty (whereas RosaryCacheString represents hanging rosary strings that are not empty).

+### breakable.json

+This enumerates objects with a Breakable component, as well as giving silk, shards or rosaries.
+The persistence indicates what causes the object to respawn.

+### thread.json

+This enumerates large silk spools with a ThreadSpinner component.
+Most silk spools are in the breakable.json file.

 ## Missing Files

 As well as components I haven't thought of, things like the consumable rosary/shell deposits